Oliver2213/NVDAYoutube-dl/readme.md

 #NVDA Youtube-DL Add-on

 * Authors: Hrvoje Katić <info@hrvojekatic.com>.
-* Current version: 1.0dev
+* Download [development version][1]

-This addon integrates your NVDA screen reader with [Youtube-DL][1].
+This addon integrates your NVDA screen reader with [Youtube-DL][2].
 Youtube-DL is a small program to download videos from YouTube.com and a few more sites.
 To use this addon, you just select a URL address of the video by using standard Windows text selection commands, and then press NVDA+F8.
 The selected URL will be detected, and your video will be downloaded and converted automatically.
 Go to NVDA menu, Youtube Downloader submenu to configure download formats and other options.

 ##Before you begin